 This superfood is literally the elixir of life for dogs (and humans too).
 Dogs do not need carbohydrates in large quantities.
 Unfortunately, most commercial dog foods are packed with carbs.
 Bone broth is rich in proteins, vitamins and minerals.
 A diet rich in bone broth will regulate blood sugar levels and insulin and prevent the spikes in the blood sugar.
 Your dog will be more energetic and his belly fat might also slowly disappear.

 Rich in healthy fats

 Bone broth is rich in healthy fats and essential fatty acids.
 This superfood will give your dog a healthier, shinier coat.

 Alkalizes the body

 We feed our pets so much acidic food unknowingly; it is no wonder their cells are inflamed.
-More dogs are being diagnosed with cancer each year than ever before.
+More dogs are being diagnosed with serious illness each year than ever before.
 Bone broth can alkalize every cell of the body and flush out accumulated toxins.
 This can make the cells vibrant and young again.

 Ends sugar cravings

 A bone broth diet will provide complete nourishment to your pet.
 This will satisfy his hunger and he will not crave food.
 The result: an energetic, slimmer and healthier pet.